-4.1 The SENDCo
+4.1 The SENDCO

-The SENDCo is Mrs Julie Moseley and available on Tuesdays.
+The SENDCO is Mrs Julie Moseley and available on Fridays and also Wednesday afternoons.
 She will:

-- Work with the Head Teacher and SEND governor to determine the strategic development of the SEND policy and provision in the school - Have responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high quality teaching - Advise on the graduated approach to providing SEND support - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Work with the Head Teacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date
+- Work with the headteacher and SEND governor to determine the strategic development of the SEND policy and provision in the school - Have responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high quality teaching - Advise on the graduated approach to providing SEND support - Be the point of contact for external agencies, especially the local authority and its support services - Liaise with potential next providers of education to ensure pupils and their parents are informed about options and a smooth transition is planned - Work with the Headteacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date

-The Special Educational needs co-ordinator (SENDCo) is responsible for:
+The Special Educational needs co-ordinator (SENDCO) is responsible for:

-- Overseeing the day-to-day operation of this policy - Ensuring that an agreed, consistent approach is adopted - Liaising with and advising other staff including the Toy Box pre-school - Helping staff to identify pupils with SEND and use the early identification document - Ensuring transition for SEND pupils from Pre-school to school is positive and that the needs of the individual are recognized within planning through School Entry Plan meetings and liaison with the Area Early Years SENDCo.

-- Carrying out detailed assessments and observations of pupils with specific learning problems - Co-ordinating the provision for pupils with SEND and working on EHCP where necessary - Supporting class teachers in devising strategies, drawing up Individual Learning Plans (ILPs) with the teachers and reviewing them; ensuring a person centred approach, setting targets appropriate to the needs of the pupils and preparing for adulthood, and advising on appropriate resources and materials for use with pupils with SEND. - Liaising closely with parents of pupils with SEND, so that they are aware of the strategies that are being used, their child's progress and are involved as partners in the process - Liaising with outside agencies, where possible, arranging meetings, and providing a link between these agencies, class teachers, LSAs and parents - Maintaining the school's SEND register and records - Assisting in the monitoring and evaluation of progress of pupils with SEND though the use of school assessment information - Contributing to the in-service training of staff - Ensuring that midday supervisors and all staff are given any necessary information relating to the supervision of pupils at lunchtime and supporting them in relation to behaviour management and other issues for particular pupils - Liaising with SENCos in other schools to help provide a smooth transition from one school to another - Ensuring the local offer is updated as necessary - Keeping updated with the core standards set out by SCC and ensuring staff's awareness of these and other updates with the Head Teacher - Working with all staff to complete and use the Somerset SEND inclusion Audit
+- Overseeing the day-to-day operation of this policy - Ensuring that an agreed, consistent approach is adopted - Liaising with and advising other staff including the Toybox pre-school - Helping staff to identify pupils with SEND and use the early identification documents - Helping staff work with and embed the Graduated Response using the guidance and tools provided from a County Level. - Ensuring transition for SEND pupils from Pre-school to school is positive and that the needs of the individual are recognized within planning through School Entry Plan meetings and liaison with the Area Early Years Senco. - Carrying out detailed assessments and observations of pupils with specific learning problems - Co-ordinating the provision for pupils with SEND and working on EHCP's where necessary - Supporting class teachers in devising strategies, drawing up Individual Learning Plans (ILPs) with the teachers and reviewing them; ensuring a person centered approach, setting targets appropriate to the needs of the pupils and preparing for adulthood, and advising on appropriate resources and materials for use with pupils with SEND. - Liaising closely with parents of pupils with SEND, so that they are aware of the strategies that are being used, their child's progress and are involved as partners in the process - Liaising with outside agencies, where possible, arranging meetings, and providing a link between these agencies, class teachers, LSA's and parents - Maintaining the school's SEND register and records - Assisting in the monitoring and evaluation of progress of pupils with SEND though the use of school assessment information - Contributing to the in-service training of staff - Ensuring that midday supervisors and all staff are given any necessary information relating to the supervision of pupils at lunchtime and supporting them in relation to behaviour management and other issues for particular pupils - Liaising with SENCOs in other schools to help provide a smooth transition from one school to another - Ensuring the local offer is updated as necessary - Keeping updated with the core standards set out by SCC and ensuring staff's awareness of these and other updates with the headteacher - Working with all staff to complete and use the Somerset SEND inclusion Audit